AI Travel Planner LogoaiplannerBack

 Explora Children's Museum

-Head to Explora, the children's museum of Rome, for an interactive and educational afternoon.
+Head to Explora, the Children's Museum of Rome, for an afternoon of interactive learning and play.

-This museum is specifically designed for children aged 0-12, offering hands-on exhibits that encourage learning through play across themes like science, environment, and society.
-It's an excellent indoor option, especially if the weather is cool or rainy.
+This museum is specifically designed for children aged 0-12, offering hands-on exhibits focusing on science, environment, society, and communication.
+It's an excellent indoor option, perfect for engaging curious young minds.

 Find more details